Edit As You Wish: Video Caption Editing with Multi-grained User Control: Metric Details

 We propose a novel \textit{Position Accuracy (Pos-Acc)} metric to measure whether models insert/remove the content in the specified positions under fine-grained editing control.
 The challenge of calculating Pos-Acc is the misalignment between the reference caption $R$ and the edited caption $Y$.
 The two textual sentences have variable lengths and the edited operation may appear in the other positions to maintain the overall fluency.
 To tackle the above challenge, we propose a novel Dynamic Sequence Aligning (DSA) algorithm to align two variable-length textual sequences based on the absolute positions, inspired by classical Dynamic Time Warping (DTW)~\cite{muller2007dtw}.

-The pseudocode is presented in Figure~\ref{fig:torch_implementation}, which can align two variable-length text sequences in positional indexes, resulting in related spans \{$S_{m_1}, S_{m_2},\dots, S_{m_K}$\} in $Y$ aligned to [MASK] tokens $\{m_1, m_2,\dots, m_K\}$ in $R$.
-We count the percentage of correct samples that insert/remove new content $S_{m_K}$ in given position $m_K$, which means $len(S_{m_K})>0$.
+The pseudo-code is presented in Figure~\ref{fig:torch_implementation}, which can align two variable-length text sequences in positional indexes, resulting in related spans \{$S_{m_1}, S_{m_2},\dots, S_{m_K}$\} in $Y$ aligned to [MASK] tokens $\{m_1, m_2,\dots, m_K\}$ in $R$.
+We count the percentage of correct samples that insert/remove new content $S_{m_K}$ in given position $m_K$.

 As Figure~\ref{fig:pos_case} illustrates, we visualize two aligned cases in English and Chinese respectively obtained by the DSA algorithm.